 How to use a food processor: a step-by-step guide

-A food processor can be a godsend in the kitchen, especially when working your way through fiddly jobs, such as grating, pureeing or slicing.
-We should know; having used, trialled and tested a number of these machines in our kitchen over the years, we’re pretty confident that we’ve nailed the how-to on making good use of this particular piece of kitchenware.
-Much like the tech itself, the best food processor advice is simple and straightforward.
+We should know; having used, trialed, and tested a number of these machines in our kitchen over the years, we’re pretty confident that we’ve nailed how to make good use of this particular piece of kitchenware.
+Much like the tech itself, the best food processor advice is simple and straightforward - but a visual guide is always useful.

-You don’t need fancy tricks or twists to get great results, but whatever mode you’re looking to use, we’ve listed the processes that we put into practice most frequently.
-We hope the following advice means you can get started straight away using your food processor to create everything from dinner-party-worthy dishes to quick-and-easy desserts.
+You don’t need fancy tricks or twists to get great results, but whatever mode you’re looking to use, and whether you're working with a regular processor or one of the best mini food processors, we’ve listed the processes that we put into practice most frequently.
+We hope the following advice means you can get started straight away with cooking up some of the best food processor recipes.

 Note: Food processor models do vary, so while we’ve taken every care to make the below comprehensive for the most common models, there could be some variations in your machine.
 Please always check with your manufacturer’s instructions if you’re unsure of anything.